 This gallery features coprolites with inclusions.
 The most common coprolite inclusions are bones, scales, teeth, and plant fragments.

 This gallery features coprolites from various geographical areas with mostly shark-teeth inclusions.

-Matrix is the sedimentary rock or mass that that has formed around fossilized feces or other organisms.
+This gallery features coprolites in matrix - the sedimentary rock or mass that that has formed around fossilized feces.

-These coprolites were discovered in the Moroccan deserts of northern Africa.
-They are from the Cretaceous period.
+This gallery features coprolites from the Moroccan deserts of northern Africa.

 This gallery features miscellaneous coprolites from all over the world.